scottschwarz77/pdsnd_github/README.md

 ## Installation

-1. The Bikeshare Analytics program requires Python to be installed.
+1. The Bikeshare Statistics program requires Python to be installed.
 Python can be downloaded [here](https://www.python.org/downloads/).

 2. From the command line, clone the [bikeshare repo](https://github.com/scottschwarz77/pdsnd_github) from Github.